BecauseOfProg/app/README.md

 The app is being automatically compiled with Github Actions, thanks to [this project](https://github.com/realabbas/Github-Actions-React-Native).

-Then, the files are being send in SSH to the BecauseOfProg VPS, thanks to [this action](https://github.com/appleboy/scp-action), and available here : TODO.
+Then, the files are being send in SSH to the BecauseOfProg VPS, thanks to [this action](https://github.com/appleboy/scp-action), and available here : [becauseofprog.fr/page/app](https://becauseofprog.fr/page/app).

 ## 🌈 How it works